Soluto/kamus/cli/README.md

 ## Kamus CLI

-This cli was created to give an easy interface to interact with Kamus API.
+This cli was created to provide an easy interface to interact with Kamus API.

 It supports azure device flow authentication out of the box.